 - Unprocessed red meats: no more than 1.5 servings/week

-Research found that limiting alcohol to no more than 1 drink a day for women and 2 for men was associated with a lower risk of dementia.
+Research has found that limiting alcohol to no more than 1 drink a day for women and 2 for men was associated with a lower risk of dementia.

 There's good evidence that bringing your weight down if you’re overweight will slash your risk of dementia.
 Unfortunately, a survey from Public Health England showed that during the pandemic about 2 in 5 adults have gained weight – an average of half a stone.
 Snacking and comfort eating were the main reasons given – but it that's you, it's not too late to change.
 There's lots of free online advice from the NHS weight loss plan, broken down into 12 weeks to allow you to make healthier food choices, plan meals, set weight loss goals and use their body mass index (BMI) calculator to customise your plan.
 Even losing a few pounds can help.